-Black Sheep Handweavers Guild is an HGA-affiliated guild located in the San Francisco Bay Area.
+Black Sheep Handweavers Guild is an HGA and CNCH affiliated guild located in the San Francisco Bay Area.
 The purpose of the Black Sheep Handweavers Guild is to promote the exchange of ideas and knowledge in the textile arts, and to encourage efforts and activities in all fields of textiles.

 Reds, Glorious Reds: The Cultivation and Use of Cochineal for Dye in Oaxaca, Mexico